 This website is intended for healthcare professionals outside of the US and UK

-Albania, Algeria, Argentina, Australia, Bahrain, Belarus, Brazil, Canada, Chile, Colombia, Ecuador, European Union/EEA (Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Iceland, Liechtenstein and Norway), Guatemala, Hong Kong, India, Indonesia, Israel, Japan, Kazakhstan, Kuwait, Malaysia, Mexico, Morocco, New Zealand, Oman, Panama, Paraguay, Peru, Philippines, Puerto Rico, Qatar, Russia, Saudi Arabia, Serbia, Singapore, South Africa, South Korea, Switzerland, Taiwan, Thailand, Turkey, UK, Ukraine, United Arab Emirates, United States, Uruguay, Venezuela, Vietnam.
+Albania, Algeria, Argentina, Australia, Bahrain, Belarus, Brazil, Canada, Chile, Chile, Colombia, Ecuador, European Union, Guatemala, Hong Kong, Indonesia, Israel, Japan, Kazakhstan, Kuwait, Macedonia, Malaysia, Mexico, Morocco, New Zealand, Oman, Panama, Paraguay, Peru, Philippines, Qatar, Russia, Saudi Arabia, Serbia, Singapore, South Africa, South Korea, Switzerland, Taiwan, Thailand, Turkey, Ukraine, United Arab Emirates, Uruguay, Venezuela, Vietnam.

-An analysis was carried out to compare the survival data of ELAPRASE in treated and untreated patients, and identified that ELAPRASE treatment significantly improved the survival of MPS II patients by an average of 11.8 years and reduced the risk of mortality by 54%.5
+An analysis was carried out to compare the survival data of Elaprase treated and untreated patients identified that Elaprase treatment significantly improved the survival of MPS II patients by an average of 11.8 years and reduced the risk of mortality by 54%.5

 As of July 2016, 1200 patients, from 134 clinics, in 33 countries had been enrolled in the HOS, making it the largest global source of data on Hunter syndrome.5